backstage/backstage/docs/features/search/getting-started.md

 ```

 If you have advanced filter needs, you can specify your own filter component
-like this (although contributions are welcome):
+like this (although new core filter contributions are welcome):

 ```tsx
 import { useSearch, SearchFilter } from '@backstage/plugin-search';